3D Systems (DDD)

 We remain cautious of 3D Systems until it generates consistent free cash flow or any of its announced financing plans materialize on its balance sheet.

-12. Key Takeaways from 3D Systems’s Q3 Results
+12. Key Takeaways from 3D Systems’s Q4 Results

 13. Is Now The Time To Buy 3D Systems?

-3D Systems doesn’t pass our quality test.
-For starters, its revenue has declined over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+We see the value of companies helping their customers, but in the case of 3D Systems, we’re out.
+To begin with, its revenue has declined over the last five years.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.